OrenG1310/FinalProject---ItSP-Course/README.md

 ## Final Project - Introduction to Systems Programming Course

 This program is a restaurant managing program.
+It is written in C language.

 In its current stage, it receives data from text files.
 The files contain: